vNPro3s/ai_chatbots_jossis/pro_files/no_code_platforms.md

 2. [Botpress](https://botpress.com/)
 3. [ChatBot](https://www.chatbot.com/)

-> **REMARK:** The listed platforms offer low-code functionality implementation, but the standard methodology for designing ChatBots involves using GUI-like elements to build conversational flow.
+> **REMARK:** The listed platforms offer low-code functionality implementation, but the standard methodology for designing ChatBots revolves around using GUI-like elements to build conversational flow.

 One could list many differences among the platforms mentioned, but our focus differs.
 In hands-on sessions, we will work only with VoiceFlow, an alternative approach for accomplishing the final project related to the listed [Final project requirements](./final_project.md).
 The primary methodology to design and develop chatbots on Voiceflow is: